Risperdal Lawsuits: Male Breast Growth (Gynecomastia)

 What are the Serious Side Effects of Risperdal?

-One of the most serious side effects of Risperdal is gynecomastia (male breast growth).
-It has been alleged that Risperdal may increase levels of prolactin, a hormone, which stimulates breast development in women.
+One of the most serious side effects is gynecomastia (male breast growth).
+It has been alleged that the drug may increase levels of prolactin, a hormone, which stimulates breast development in women.

-Since approving Risperdal for adolescent use, hundreds of cases of gynecomastia have been reported.
-In clinical trials of 1,885 children taking Risperdal, 43 boys reportedly experienced enlarged breasts.
+Since approving the drug for adolescent use, hundreds of cases of gynecomastia have been reported.
+In clinical trials of 1,885 children taking the drug, 43 boys reportedly experienced enlarged breasts.
 In some cases, breast development reached the size of “D” cups.

-Another serious side effect of Risperdal are movement disorders.
+Another serious side effect are movement disorders.
 These disorders include uncontrolled movements involving the limbs, head or tongue.
 Sometimes involuntary grunting noises are made as well.

 Other side effects include diabetes and heart problems.